-When it comes to finance, the most important thing you have to consider is your credit rating.
-Having an understanding of your credit rating will allow you to find the right sort of finance package to suit your circumstances.
-It’s also a lot easier to find out just what your credit score is, thanks to the large number of free websites that will tell you what your current rating is.
+When it comes to getting the best finance deal, one of the most important factors is your Credit Rating.
+Having an understanding of your credit rating will help you find the right finance package to suit your circumstances.

 If you are able to pay off the CCJ within one month of it being issued, it won’t be recorded on your credit file.
 After this, the judgement will be labelled as ‘settled’ on your file but will still be visible to lenders on your credit report.

-Once you are back on your feet, you can take steps to have the bankruptcy withdrawn.
+Once you're back on your feet, you can take steps to have the bankruptcy withdrawn.
 You will receive a document stating this to be the case, which you should send to the credit agencies so they can update their system.